 Cuba - May 6-16, 2020

 Rainbow World Fund has been visiting Cuba since 2012.
 Our journey is educational, focusing on Cuba's history, politics, and spirituality.
 We will learn from the Cubans about the realities of their country.
 We'll visit projects that serve the Cuban people and meet with members of the LGBTQ community, church leadership, artists, and leaders in many fields.
 We will learned about Cuban history, from its colonial past to its revolutionary present, plus how the complex historical relationship between the U.S and Cuba remains ever-changing.
 During our visit you will gain insight into the struggles and hopes of the Cuban people.
 We will visit places such as medical clinics, programs that serve the elderly, art institutions, schools, and other historical and cultural sights.
-The many highlights include participating in the LGBT Pride celebrations in Havana.
-Learn more here.
+The many highlights include participating in the LGBTQ Pride celebrations in Havana.
+Learn more here